 Peripheral Artery Disease (PAD) is a condition that describes the buildup of plaque in the arteries, also known as atherosclerosis.
 If left untreated, the build-up of plaque can cause arteries to harden and narrow.
 This makes it more difficult for blood to travel through the body, especially to the legs and ankles.

 PAD most commonly occurs in the legs and ankles, but it can also have negative effects on the arteries leading to your stomach, head, kidneys, and arms.
 PAD increases the risk for a variety of serious health conditions, including heart disease, heart attack, stroke, and even death.
 You may be wondering if your primary care physician can treat this condition, and if not, what type of doctor treats peripheral artery disease?
 Is there such a thing as an atherosclerosis doctor specialist?

 Doctors who specialize in treating PAD and atherosclerosis are called peripheral vascular specialists or vascular doctors.
 If you’re worried you or a loved one may have PAD, reach out to the care team at USA Vascular Centers.
-Our board-certified vascular doctors are experts in diagnosing and treating PAD.
+Our highly recommended vascular doctors are experts in diagnosing and treating PAD.
 They perform non-surgical PAD treatments that can improve blood flow and reduce symptoms of PAD.
 We encourage you to make a virtual or in-person appointment with our doctors to gain an understanding of what your PAD risk factors are and what treatments are available to you.